-Within that total, although it remains as a small share of the sector's total, we think that retail or ecommerce media should amount to one billion Euros of activity in 2 years after rising from next to nothing several years ago.
+Within that total, although it remains a small share of the sector's total, we think that retail or e-commerce media should amount to around \$40 billion after rising from next to nothing several years ago.
 We think growth should generally outpace all other major forms of digital media in years ahead.

-The world's larger social media platforms will likely collectively grow on pace with the broader digital media sector, although TikTok at minimum should continue to take share so long as its usage levels remain high.
+The world's larger social media platforms will likely collectively grow on pace with the broader digital media sector, although TikTok at minimum should continue to take share so long as its usage levels remain high and national security concerns are not acted upon.
 Search continues to solidify its massive size, with Google continuing to account for almost all related activity.